thebearingedge/http-public/README.md

 # http-public proxy listening at https://demo.my.site.com/
 ```

-As tunnel connections close or die, the client reopens them to keep the connection pool filled.
+As tunnel connections close, the client reopens them to keep the connection pool filled.